mattbriggs/pdf-link-checker/README.md

     For more information, see [CSV File Reading and Writing](https://docs.python.org/3/library/csv.html)

+- Python module: operator

+    Part of the Python core packages.
+No need to install with PIP.

+    For more information, see [operator](https://docs.python.org/3/library/operator.html#module-operator)

 - Python module: Threading

     Part of the Python core packages.
 No need to install with PIP.